-In honor of International Vulture Awareness Day (IVAD) on September 4, we’re celebrating these charismatic and often misunderstood birds all month long.
+In honor of International Vulture Awareness Day (IVAD) on the first Saturday in September, we’re celebrating these charismatic and often misunderstood birds all month long.
 If you missed our IVAD posts on social media, you’ll find links to them below, at the end of this article written by GLAZA Docent Bill Mandel.
-Bill helped spearhead the first IVAD celebration at the Zoo five years ago, along with fellow members of the Zoo’s Conservation Committee.
+Bill helped spearhead the first IVAD celebration at the Zoo in 2017, along with fellow members of the Zoo’s Conservation Committee.
 Following the article, you’ll find other vulture-related resources to explore. –Zooscape Editor

 International Vulture Awareness Day (IVAD) began in South Africa and the United Kingdom on September 5, 2009, with a goal of raising awareness of the dwindling number of vultures and the vital role these carrion eaters play in the health of their ecosystem and environment.